Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you are interested in starting a vlog, we suggest you take a look at some of our suggestions for vlogging cameras and lenses, where we talk about the sorts of supplies you need to start a vlog, and how to shop for them.

-However, we don’t suggest that you use your phone for vlogging, even when starting out.
-Basic cameras with good video functions are more affordable than ever, and the quality of video will be much, much higher – which is important for retaining an audience.
+However, we don’t suggest that you use your phone for vlogging, and this includes using an iPhone to vlog, even when starting.
+Basic cameras with good video functions are more affordable than ever, and the quality of the video will be much, much higher – which is important for retaining an audience.

-In addition to a camera, most vloggers rely on a number of useful accessories to frame shots and capture better video.
+In addition to a camera, most vloggers rely on several useful accessories to frame shots and capture better video.

 A stand is excellent for aiming a camera, a microphone attachment is important for picking up clear audio, and a nice backdrop is a common investment for many bloggers.